-The primary cause of mesothelioma is exposure to asbestos.
-Asbestos is a group of fibrous minerals used in building material, fire-resistant sprays, brake pads, and in the military.
+The primary cause of the disease is exposure to asbestos.
+Asbestos is a group of fibrous minerals used in building material, fire-resistant sprays, brake pads, and military products and supplies.
 The carcinogen was heavily used in a variety of applications throughout the 1900s.

 When inhaled or ingested, asbestos fibers become embedded in the pleural tissue and can’t be removed.
-Over time, the fibers create inflammation, causing the genes to mutate and develop into mesothelioma tumors.
+Over time, the fibers create inflammation, causing the genes to mutate and develop into cancerous tumors.

-Stage 2 mesothelioma patients have several different treatment options to improve their prognosis or life expectancy.
-At this point, cancer cells haven’t spread throughout the body, but are entering nearby lymph nodes, which contain white blood cells that fight off unwanted contaminants.
+Stage 2 patients have several different treatment options to improve their prognosis or life expectancy.
+At this point, tumors haven’t spread throughout the body, but are entering nearby lymph nodes, which contain white blood cells that fight off unwanted contaminants.
 When lymph nodes become overwhelmed with cancer cells, the cells start to enter the bloodstream.

 Symptoms of Stage 2 Mesothelioma

 These symptoms often mirror more common illnesses.
-Doctors often misdiagnose pleural mesothelioma for:
+Doctors often misdiagnose this disease for: